Emily Brontë: Charlotte's representation of Emily

 According to Lucasta Miller's analysis of Brontë biographies, Charlotte "took on the role of Emily's first mythographer."
 Stevie Davies writes about what she calls "Charlotte's smoke-screen", and argues that Charlotte was shocked by Emily, and may even have doubted her sister's sanity.
 She was in awe of Emily's genius – at one point referring to her as "a giant" and "a baby god", but seems never to have fully understood her work, describing her in the introduction to Wuthering Heights as: "a native and nursling of the moors", who "did not know what she had done".
 After Emily's death, Charlotte reshaped her character, history and even some of her poems, in a way that she hoped might be more acceptable to the public, representing Emily as a kind of noble savage of the Yorkshire moors, "stronger than a man, simpler than a child".
 In the Preface to the Second Edition of Wuthering Heights in 1850, she writes:My sister's disposition was not naturally gregarious; circumstances favoured and fostered her tendency to seclusion; except to go to church or take a walk on the hills, she rarely crossed the threshold of home.
 Though her feeling for the people round was benevolent, intercourse with them she never sought; nor, with very few exceptions, ever experienced.
 And yet she knew them: knew their ways, their language, their family histories; she could hear of them with interest, and talk of them with detail, minute, graphic, and accurate; but WITH them, she rarely exchanged a word.

 Friends

 With the exception of Ellen Nussey and Louise de Bassompierre, Emily's fellow student in Brussels, there is no record of Emily having had friends outside her family.
 There is no evidence that Emily was ever in love, or that the passionate relationships depicted in Wuthering Heights were based on personal experience.
 Emily's closest friend was her sister Anne.
-Inseparable in childhood, they shared their own fantasy world, Gondal, right up into adulthood.
+Inseparable in childhood, they shared their own fantasy world, Gondal, into adulthood.